Hammersmith Bridge: 20th century

 On 1 April 1965, the bridge was transferred to the Greater London Council (GLC) when it took over from London County Council.

 In 1986 the GLC was abolished.
 The Local Government Act 1985 transferred non-trunk road bridges in their entirety to one of the two London boroughs that each bridge lay within – the choice of borough to be decided between the two councils, or failing agreement, by the Secretary of State for Transport.
 In addition to the bridge, the London borough taking responsibility also gained 100 yards of approach road from the other borough.
 For Hammersmith Bridge, on 31 March 1986 the London Borough of Hammersmith and Fulham took responsibility.

-On 26 April 1996, the Provisional IRA attempted to destroy the bridge after installing two large Semtex devices on the south bank of the Thames.
+On 26 April 1996, the Provisional IRA attempted to destroy the bridge after installing two large Semtex bombs on the south bank of the Thames.
 Though the detonators were activated, the bomb, the largest Semtex bomb ever found in Britain at the time, failed to ignite.

 At 4:30 am on 1 June 2000, the bridge was damaged by a Real IRA bomb planted underneath the Barnes span.
 Following two years of closure for repairs the bridge was reopened with further weight restrictions in place.

-Structural problems

-Hammersmith Bridge has long suffered structural problems and has been closed for lengthy periods on several occasions, due to the weight and volume of road traffic now common in inner London, which the bridge was not originally designed to support.

-The bridge was refurbished in 1973 with replacement steel trusses, improvements to the mid-span hangers and new deck expansion joints.
-New deck timbers were installed and surfacing was changed from wooden blocks to coated plywood panels.
-These panels were subsequently replaced in 1987.

-In 1984, the Barnes-side tower bearings failed under a heavy load and had to be replaced.

-In February 1997, the bridge was closed to all traffic except buses, bicycles, motorcycles, emergency vehicles and pedestrians to allow further essential repair works.
-Structural elements of the bridge had been found to be corroded or worn, in particular cross girders and deck surfacing, as well as some areas of masonry.